 Often the most difficult parts to understand about insurance benefits is the allowed amount.
 The allowed amount is a predetermined, maximum cost of different health service.
 This value is set by your insurance company, and often varies by zip code, service, and provider type.

 For example, the same client might have a $130 allowed amount for a 45 minute therapy session in San Francisco, but a $120 allowed amount for a therapy session in Oakland — even if the cost of your appointment was $190.
-Unlike deductible and coinsurance, this number is neither listed nor made readily available by insurance providers, making it extremely hard to quickly understand your benefits.
+Unlike deductibles and coinsurance, this number is neither listed nor made readily available by insurance providers, making it extremely hard to quickly understand your benefits.

 The allowed amount means most insurance companies severely undervalue out-of-network health services, and clients are stuck paying the difference between the actual cost and the allowed amount for their services.
 We’ve seen a wide variance in allowed amounts (from $60-$300), which means actual reimbursement varies significantly from client to client.